 As the faculty and peer-leader, the Chair is first and foremost expected to promote collegiality and professionalism among his/her peers.
 Chair's responsibilities are carried out in consultation with department faculty.
-Decisions on new or revised practices and policies will be enacted with consensus on faculty.
+Decisions on new or revised practices and policies will be enacted with consensus on of the faculty.
 Chair will inform and seek faculty input on proposed academic policy changes.
-As the leaders of the basic units of academic organizations, Chairs are responsible to the Dean of the respective College or next level administrator.
+As the leaders of the basic units of academic organizations, Chairs are responsible to the Dean of the respective College or next level administrator Chief Academic Officer.